 But despite this we are the best of friends and thankfully it didn’t kill him.

 With the very best of intentions, my mum and dad’s career advice to me was to get a good education and get a get a good job.

 So I went to University and got a degree in Accounting and Finance.

 I became a graduate trainee with Rolls-Royce and became an accountant working inside the business, before moving onto Experian Plc where I was Head of Finance.

-In the late 00’s I set up and ran a successful wedding photography business, photographing 60-70 weddings a year:
+In the late 00’s I set up and ran a successful wedding photography business, photographing over 200 weddings.

 I even managed to take a few photos when I married my best friend, Emma, in Grenada in 2008.

 In 2003 I started building a residential property business, which despite a few hairy moments during the financial crisis is still going strong.

 I have over 20 years corporate experience in providing advice on strategy, business improvement, change and transformation, as well of course, finance.

 Throw into this being a husband and a father, a love of travel (having visited 45+ countries and 20/50 US States), cars, power kiting, and mixed martial arts (especially Krav Maga) you kind of get the picture.